Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 05.31.08 UTC
+- WIB: Selasa, 23 Desember 2025 06.27.46 UTC
-- WITA: Selasa, 23 Desember 2025 06.31.08 UTC
+- WITA: Selasa, 23 Desember 2025 07.27.46 UTC
-- WIT: Selasa, 23 Desember 2025 07.31.08 UTC
+- WIT: Selasa, 23 Desember 2025 08.27.46 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

 Kategori: technology